yang-a1/gen_analysis/tests/experiments/exp1/exp1.md

-# Experiment: Evaluating Gene Implication in Ataxia Using `gen_analysis`
+# Experiment 1: Evaluating Gene Implication in Ataxia Using `gen_analysis`

 ## Background